A Classification of Modular Functors via Factorization Homology: The definition of a modular functor and the moduli space of modular functors

 For the definition of a modular functor, we will have to further refine the notion of an extension.
-This will mean the following: \begin{itemize} \item We would like to consider extensions of $\Surf$ that are relative to $\Hbdy$ (i.e.\ come with a trivialization over $\Hbdy$).
+This will mean the following: \begin{itemize} \item We would like to consider extensions of $\Surf$ that are relative to genus zero (i.e.\ come with a section over the genus zero part of $\Surf$).
 Requirements in this direction are already implicit in the discussion of the framing anomaly in \cite[IV.3.5]{turaev}, see also the operadic discussion of this point in \cite[Lemma~7.15]{cyclic}.

 \item We would like the extension term, i.e.\ the fiber of the extension, to satisfy some very mild locality properties.
 Such requirements are standard in the theory of modular functors, see e.g.~\cite[Section~3.2]{jfcs} for a discussion in a slightly different mathematical language. \end{itemize} We will now make such requirements precise in our framework.
-To this end, we need a few rather technical definitions: Consider the bicategory $\catf{ModOp(Grpd)}/\Hbdy$ of groupoid-valued modular operads over $\Hbdy$, i.e.\ the bicategory of groupoid-valued modular operads together with a map of modular operads to $\Hbdy$.
-Clearly, $\id_\Hbdy \in \catf{ModOp(Grpd)}/\Hbdy$, so we may consider the slice $\id_\Hbdy / (\catf{ModOp(Grpd)}/\Hbdy)$.
-This is the bicategory of groupoid-valued modular operads $\cat{E}$ together with a map $p: \cat{E}\to\Hbdy$ plus a section $s$ of $p$ up to isomorphism.
-We define the \emph{bicategory $\catf{Triv}/\Hbdy$ of trivial extensions of $\Hbdy$} as the full subcategory of $\id_\Hbdy / (\catf{ModOp(Grpd)}/\Hbdy)$ spanned by those $(\cat{E},p,s)$ such that $p:\cat{E}\to \Hbdy$ is an extension and such that for $H\in \Hbdy(T)$ the $\Map(H)$-action on $\Aut_{\cat{E}_H}(s(H))$ determined by the short exact sequence
+To this end, we need a few rather technical definitions: For an extension $q:\cat{Q}\to \Surf$ of $\Surf$, we denote by $q_0 : \cat{Q}_0 \to \Surf_0$ the extension of cyclic operads obtained after genus zero restriction.